Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: The Ekedahl-Oort stratification

-Assuming we are not working in characteristic two, $\mathfrak{X}\cong\mathbb{P}(1,2,3,5)$.
-Then, using this algorithm, we have proved that $V_{\leq 1}$ can be described inside of $\mathbb{P}(1,2,3,5)$ as a reduced and irreducible hypersurface of degree $\frac{1}{2}(p-1)$, at least for all primes $p\leq71$.
 In the Magma file, we have also managed to compute the singularities of these surfaces and the intersections with the stratum $W_{\geq C_2^2}$.
 These computations have been very useful for gathering evidence for the statements that are later proved in the following section.\\

-Another consequence of these computations is the following result: \begin{proposition} The stratum $V_{\leq 1}$ is rational if $p\leq19$. \end{proposition} \begin{proof} Given a well-formed quasismooth hypersurface $X_d$ of weighted degree $d$ inside of a weighted projective space whose highest weight is $w$, Esser proved that $X_d$ is rational whenever $d<2w$ \cite[Proposition 3.1]{Esser2024RationalHypersurfaces}.
-In our case, given that $d=\frac{1}{2}(p-1)$ and $w=5$, we obtain that $V_{\leq 1}$ is rational when $p\leq21$. \end{proof} The fact that the degree of $V_{\leq 1}$ grows linearly with $p$ is a sign that there may be a prime $p_0$ such that $V_{\leq 1}$ is not rational for every $p\geq p_0$.
-However, it is also true that $V_{\leq 1}$ is related to the determinantal variety of a $2\times 2$ matrix, which is a rational surface.\\
+Another consequence of these computations is the following result: \begin{proposition} The stratum $V_{\leq 1}$ is rational if $p\leq19$. \end{proposition} \begin{proof} Given a well-formed quasismooth hypersurface $X_d$ of weighted degree $d$ inside a weighted projective space whose highest weight is $w$, Esser proved that $X_d$ is rational whenever $d<2w$ \cite[Proposition 3.1]{Esser2024RationalHypersurfaces}.
+In our case, given that $d=\frac{1}{2}(p-1)$ and $w=5$, we obtain that $V_{\leq 1}$ is rational when $p<21$. \end{proof} The fact that the degree of $V_{\leq 1}$ grows linearly with $p$ is a sign that there may be a prime $p_0$ such that $V_{\leq 1}$ is not rational whenever $p\geq p_0$.
+However, $V_{\leq 1}$ is closely related to the determinantal variety of a $2\times 2$ matrix, which is a rational surface, so it is also conceivable that $V_{\leq 1}$ remains rational for all primes.\\

 Therefore, we would be interested to know: \begin{question} \textit{Is $V_{\leq 1}$ rational in characteristic $p$ for all prime numbers?\\} \end{question}